 2. Synopsis of the case should follow a standard outline where applicable:

 - Presenting complaint

 - Patient care, and recovery phase: therapeutics, monitoring

 3. Discussion: Should center on specific nursing care and interventions pertaining to the case being presented.

 4. Conclusion: Should also include nursing key points learned from case, specials skills and/or specialized monitoring equipment utilized during the case management.

 - Presenters, once accepted, will receive communications on required materials to be submitted prior to the Case Report session.

 - Presentation format should be similar to the synopsis submission.
 Presentations are limited to a total of 15 minutes each: 10-12 minutes with 3-5 minutes permitted for questions from the audience.
 Each presentation will be timed so that all case reports can be presented in the allotted time.

 - Each case report presentation will be evaluated by a panel of judges and an award will be given for the overall best presentation.
-Evaluation guidelines will include the unique qualities of the case, the actual presentation quality, ability to present within the allotted time frame and response to questions from the audience.
-This year’s best case report will receive a $300.00 prize awarded and be recognized during the IVECCS general session.
+Evaluation guidelines will include the unique qualities of the case, the actual presentation quality, ability to present within the allotted time frame and response to questions from the judges and audience.
+This year’s best case report will receive a $300.00 prize awarded and be recognized during the awards session.